 We would recommend that you equip line managers with the understanding and capability to have conversations with employees and provide appropriate support as the line managers will be the first port of call for any transgender employees and concerns or issues they may have.

-You may want to consider offering transitioning help in your employee benefits packaging such as mental health counselling for those in transition and coverage for sex reassignment surgery.
+You may want to consider offering help with transitioning in your employee benefits packaging such as mental health counselling for those in transition and coverage for sex reassignment surgery.
 Employee benefits like this will help the process along as smoothly as possible for your employee and in turn your workplace.

-The most important thing to remember when supporting transgender employees in your workplace is they are individuals too; the best way to find out how you can support your transgender employees is to listen to them and ensure they know that they can always come to you with any concerns or suggestions that they have.
+The best way to find out how you can support your transgender employees is to listen to them and ensure they know that they can always come to you with any concerns or suggestions that they have.

 Headquartered in Cambridge with regional presence in Kettering and Milton Keynes, Aspire Cambridge provide cost effective Recruitment and HR solutions to an impressive portfolio of customers spanning the UK and Europe.
 Working with a diverse collection of industries from start-ups to blue chip companies covering a vast range of sectors.
 Aspire Cambridge has an unrivalled knowledge of the jobs marketplace so it’s no wonder that they hold an impressive track record of exceeding client and candidate expectations.

 How do they do it?
 By “Placing People First”.